Things to Do in Ottawa last updated: December 4th, 2022

 But first, you should walk up to Nepean Point, which is right next to the National Gallery of Canada.
 It’s on a hill in front of the bridge, which means good views, and it also features a statue of French explorer Samuel de Champlain.
 If you’d prefer a guide to tell you more about what you’re seeing, take a private tour of Ottawa.

 Rideau Canal Cruise

-If you’d to experience Rideau Canal further, jump on a scenic canal cruise throughout the city.
+If you’d like to experience the Rideau Canal further, jump on a scenic canal cruise through the city.
 You’ll get to learn about the canal while sailing past some of Ottawa’s landmarks on a 100% electric boat.
-Commentary is done live and is bilingual, but is also available as an audio guide application.
+The commentary is done live and is bilingual, but is also available as an audio guide application.
 This same company runs Ottawa tours on the Ottawa River as well, which we’ll talk about below.

 Ottawa River Cruise

-Another scenic cruise in Ottawa is the on the Ottawa river, which splits Ontario from Quebec.
+Another scenic cruise in Ottawa is on the Ottawa river, which splits Ontario from Quebec.
 You’ll sail past Parliament Hill, under the Alexandra Bridge and all the way up past the Prime Minister’s house and back.
-Commentary is bi-lingual and is done live.
-If you’re looking to simply get out on the water, relax, and admire some views of the shoreline, you’ll like this tour.
+The commentary is bi-lingual and is done live.
+If you’re looking to simply get out on the water, relax, and admire some views of the shoreline, you’ll like this tour – especially in summer.

 There are so many options for accommodation in Canada’s capital.
 From budget-friendly hotels to luxury hotels, you’ll find it all.
 In fact, there are even unique accommodation options, such as staying in an old jail or enjoying a Bed and Breakfast!
-Here are some options below:
+So if you’re looking for where to go in Ottawa, here are some options:

 Fairmont Chateau Laurier – Luxury